 My husband and I love having Amazon Prime.
 Most often, we enjoy taking advantage of free two-day shipping and Amazon Prime TV shows.

 I use Flodesk to send emails about my online courses and retreats.
 Features: A drag-and-drop email builder, beautiful templates, and Instagram embeds.
 Best of all, for one monthly price, you get unlimited subscribers!
-Use my link and you’ll get 50% off your Flodesk subscription for life.
+Use my link and you’ll get 50% off the first year of your Flodesk subscription.

 I use Mailpoet to send out blog updates to my readers’ email inboxes.
 I like having an email newsletter solution that’s both automatic and built-in to WordPress!